* Rules often change, so be sure to check with the Municipality where you're going to get married.*

 - Follow the rest of the steps below for marriage.

-- Peruvians need: Your Peruvian soon-to-be-spouse needs his / her original birth certificate and DNI (National ID Document).
+- Peruvians need: Original birth certificate and DNI (National ID Document).

 - If these documents are in another language besides Spanish, you will have to get them translated by a certified translator, (see translations for more information).
 Then get the translation legalised by the Ministry of Foreign Affairs (Ministerio de Relacciones Exteriores, RREE).
+Some people have gotten their documents translated by translators who are not certified translators in Peru.
+It's up to the municipality as to whether or not they accept them.
 Address, directions, costs, and more information can be found at RREE.
-Most official translators will translate the document as well as get the RREE stamps on both the orginal and the translation.
+Most official translators will translate the document as well as get the RREE stamps on both the original and the translation.
 You might have to pay a bit extra, but it's well worth it.

-- Publish your marriage announcement.
+- Publish your marriage announcement in the newspaper.
 You pick the day and then they give you a choice of newspapers you can publish it in.
 From the time you go to the Municipality, you usually have to wait a certain number of days, usually 7-15 before you get married.
 You also have to buy the newspaper and bring the entire page that has the marriage announcement to the municipality the day or day after it was published.

 - Finally, you’re ready, bring your receipt from the municipality, your passport, your soon-to-be-spouse’s DNI and your witnesses DNIs or carne de extranjeria.
 The whole ceremony takes about five minutes and then everyone has to sign and fingerprint the paperwork.
 Then you are given your Partida de Matrimonio.
 Congrats!

 - You can find more information at this discussion and here at Marrying a Peruvian